Before You Go

 Soft-sided luggage is ideal for transporting throughout your trip, as we’ll be loading bags into our van on a daily basis.
 Bringing only what is necessary will save time packing and repacking.
 Extra baggage can be an unwanted burden for yourself and others.

-Airlines often restrict baggage and charges for additional weight and/or bags can be expensive.
+Airlines often restrict baggage and charge for additional weight and/or bags can be expensive.
 Check with your carrier for their regulations.

 If you have extra luggage it can be stored at our hotel in Cusco and retrieved upon return on day 6.